Parent Education Program

 If you employ a caregiver 20 or more hours per week, your caregiver may participate in several of the Family Center programs.
 Caregivers and children may enjoy the following programs: Stay, Play & Learn and the class for caregivers/nannies.

 We ask that you, the employer family, arrange for your caregiver's participation as part of the registration process.
 In certain circumstances, consideration will be given to caregivers employed less than 20 hours per week.
-Families with caregivers employed less than 20 hours per week may discuss permission to participate with Debbie Reilly, Director.
+Families with caregivers employed less than 20 hours per week may discuss permission to participate with Amy Perry, Director.

 We strive to make classes and parent-child activities available to all interested families.
 If you are in need of financial assistance to meet the cost of any of our programs, these options are available.